Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 should be substantially lower than variability across

 sample groups.
-Use displayMAD=TRUE
+Use displayMAD=TRUE and outlierMAD=2

 as a recommended starting point for this technique.

-provides a numeric lower threshold,
+The argument noise_floor provides a numeric lower threshold,

 where individual values at or below this threshold are

-set to a defined value, defined by argument noise_floor_value
+set to a defined value, defined by argument noise_floor_value.

-The default was updated in version 0.0.21.900
+The default was updated in version 0.0.21.900 to

-noise_floor=0
+noise_floor=0 and noise_floor_value=NA.

-and therefore are not included
+Values of zero 0 are set to NA and therefore are not included

 in the MA-plot calculations.
 Only points above zero are included